Jhovanni/burger-api/README.md

 Developed using Kotlin and Spring framework.

+### Testing

+There is no unit tests for the project.
+It is not my practice to do that, but since the project is simple enough and I have limited time to work on pet projects, it will need to suffice for now.

+Testing has been done via Postman collection.

 ### Database

 The application is configured to use an SQL database to store data.
 While developing the app, a Postgresql database has